 Asking yourself the question 'am I in love?'
 We've combed through the expert advice and designed an insightful quiz that can help you decide if it's love or infatuation.

 Before you’re completely swept away, it’s important to keep a cool head and ask yourself some honest questions.
+Is he the one?
+Can you see yourself committing to her in the long-term?
 Do you feel entirely comfortable in your new relationship or are there some niggling doubts you’re eschewing?
 According to therapist Alexandra Redcay, it’s also imperative to get a second opinion in the form of friends and family too.

 Love clouds our judgement